OCEAN PARK

 OTHER BUSES

-Ocean Park is located very close to the Aberdeen Tunnel entrance/exit on the Aberdeen side.
+Ocean Park is located a short walk from the Aberdeen Tunnel entrance/exit on the Aberdeen side.
 There are numerous very frequent bus services from early morning until late night from Central, Admiralty, Wan Chai, Causeway Bay and parts of Kowloon and the New Territories which either pass the main entrance to the park (if heading towards Stanley) or about 3 minutes walk from the main entrance (if heading towards Aberdeen).
 On all services the stop to disembark for Ocean Park is the first stop immediately after the bus exits the Aberdeen Tunnel.
 Ocean Park is clearly signed from these bus stops.
-These routes serve the main entrance to the park, not the Tai Shue Wan entrance.
-Visitors using these routes who wish to enter the park at the Tai Shue Wan entrance can use the free 888 shuttle bus service (see below) from outside the main entrance.
+However, on Sundays and public holidays only, routes 48, 107, 170, 171 and 973 make a short diversion and call at Ocean Park Bus Terminus.

 FROM CENTRAL, ADMIRALTY AND WAN CHAI